codemod-com/codemod/crates/cli/README.md

 If a workflow fails or is interrupted:

 1. The state is automatically persisted
-2. Use `butterflow resume` to continue from the last checkpoint
+2. Use `codemod resume` to continue from the last checkpoint
 3. Failed tasks can be retried while preserving completed work

 ## Examples